pesterhazy/presumably/posts/boot-react-native.md

 ```

 You'll need to repeat this step every time you re-install react-native.
 This
-step is a bit annoying, but will hopefully be replaced by a more automatic
+manual step is a bit annoying, but will hopefully be replaced by a more automatic
-siutation in the future.
+solution in the future.

 # Starting the app

 To start the app, you'll generally need to perform two steps:

 - start the ClojureScript compiler dev environment
-- start the app in the simulator
+- start the app in the simulator along with the RN packager

 Starting the ClojureScript environment is easy: